 These central themes are especially effective to introduce the controversial issues that make the sociological study lively and exciting.

 Sociology: The Essentials looks behind the facades of everyday life and challenges common assumptions.
 This book helps students to develop critical thinking skills as well as a better understanding of how society is structured & sustained.
-Moreover, it has a strong focus on sociology concepts, methods and research.
-The text presents an exceptional coverage of diversity, including social factors, for example, age, religion, sexual orientation, race, ethnicity, class & gender.
+Moreover, it has a strong focus on sociology concepts, methods, and research.
+The textbook presents an exceptional coverage of diversity, including social factors, for example, age, religion, sexual orientation, race, ethnicity, class & gender.
 Thus, this has become one of the best sociology books for beginners.

 Essentials of Sociology (Sixth Edition) intends students to think sociologically about society.
 This textbook particularly highlights the macro social forces at work in our everyday lives.
-The authors move students beyond their individual experiences and cultivate students sociological imaginations.
+The authors move students beyond their individual experiences and cultivate students’ sociological imaginations.
 Therefore, this text is one of the best sociology books for beginners.

 Mitchell Duneier is an urban ethnographer at Princeton University.
 He is most famous for his book Sidewalk.
 His research focuses on the urban poor and other marginal groups.

-Core Concepts in Best Sociology Books for Beginners
+Core Concepts in Sociology for Beginners

-Sociology students must at first learn the basic and core sociology concepts in order to understand sociology accordingly.
-These core concepts what now we are going to address have been discussed well in the best sociology books for beginners.
+Sociology students must first learn the basic and core sociology concepts in order to understand sociology accordingly.
+These core concepts that now we are going to address have been discussed well in the best sociology books for beginners.
 However, we just write down the key terms and concepts with a view to providing you with an overview.

-Therefore, sociology focuses on Poverty, Social Exclusion and Welfare.
-Further, Race, Religion, Ethnicity and migration are the basic concepts in sociology.
+Therefore, sociology focuses on Poverty, Social Exclusion, and Welfare.
+Further, Race, Religion, Ethnicity, and migration are the basic concepts in sociology.
 Organization & Networks, the impact of Mass Media.
 Similarly, Education, Work & Economic Life are the major concerns of sociology.